 In comparison, only 15% of marriages involving two men end in divorce in the same timeframe.
 Hence, a Statistics Netherland study concluded that lesbian married couples are more likely to end in divorce.

-18. 48.1% of survey respondents in Singapore who have a secondary education or lower believe that same-sex couples shouldn’t adopt.
+18. 48.1% of people in Singapore who have secondary education or lower believe that same-sex couples shouldn’t adopt.

 (Statista)